When our ML model gets it wrong: lessons from failed predictions

 Indoor tennis is different, and we don't have enough data to learn those differences well.

-Pattern #2: Extreme Ranking Gaps (200+ spots)
+Pattern #2: extreme ranking gaps (200+ spots)

 Failure Rate: 18.2% when predicting favorites with 200+ ranking advantage